SEO | 8 MIN READ

 Rapid returns may be the result if there are a small number of issues causing major suppression.
 In reality, these are the exception – in most cases, sites suffer from the cumulative impact of multiple issues that naturally take longer to resolve.

-Mark Chalcraft, Head of Search and Data services
+Mark Chalcraft, Head of Technical SEO

 In my experience, most blog posts about measuring ROI for SEO focus on explaining which metrics to use and how to access them.
 I'm going to assume that, as marketers, you have a decent handle on this already.